Cars of the Future – 5 Ways your Next Car Could Change your Life

 by Ed Scott

 Every now and then some new technology comes out that makes us all think we’re living in the future.
 We might not have flying cars and hoverboards just yet, but most people have smartphones with thousands times more power than those room-sized supercomputers that NASA used to have for flying rockets to the moon.

-Cars often seem to be playing catch up as we tend to update them less often than other technology, but there are still plenty of features around that could put my head in to a spin.
-Here’s the top 5 pieces of future tech that make me come over all Marty McFly.
+Cars often seem to be playing catch up as we tend to update them less often than other technology, but there are still plenty of features around that could put my head into a spin.
+Here are the top 5 pieces of future tech that make me come over all Marty McFly.

 Self Parking Cars

 The first company to offer cars that park themselves was Lexus, but it’s since gone mainstream with VW, Ford and others offering the feature.
 Seeing the steering wheel turn itself as your vehicle glides into a spot is reminiscent of a player piano, with the keys dropping all by themselves, kind of spooky if you ask me.
 The new BMW 7 series features a button on the key fob to do your parking, a bit like having a life-sized remote control car, that’s definitely something I could get on board with.